Tools

 required: trueTool Permissions

 Every built-in tool type has an optional permissions block on its configuration.
 When present, a PermissionToolset wrapper evaluates glob patterns against call arguments before the tool executes.
-When absent, no filtering is applied — existing behavior is preserved.
+When absent, no filtering is applied, so existing behavior is preserved.

 Fields